How to Use Universal Control for Mac and iPad

 - Check that Handoff is enabled on all devices.

 You can find Handoff on macOS in System Preferences > General > Allow Handoff between this Mac and your iCloud devices.
-On your iPad, the setting is found in Settings > AirPlay & Handoff.
+On your iPad, the setting is found in Settings > General > AirPlay & Handoff.

 Use Universal Control to Share Your Input Devices Between Mac and iPad